VazziDE/PrivateMessage/README.md

 # PrivateMessage
 PrivateMessage is a PocketMine-MP Plugin to send a private message to other player.
+It looks better than the default message system from Pocketmine.

 *How to get the plugin?*